A substitution model of computation

 chg ◆ 11

-One could also write as shorthand
+One could also write this as shorthand:

 chg 1 11

-where we assume that all instances of 1 are replaced with 11 at the same time.
+where we assume that all instances of "1" are replaced with "11" at the same time.

-Finally, the special symbols $ and ^ allow us to refer to the start and the end of a string.
-For example, chg 1$ 0 only replaces the 1 at the end of the string with a 0.
-If the string doesn't end in 1, it matches nothing.
-Similarly, the line chg ^hi hello only matches the starting hi in a string.
-If the input string was hi hiroshi, it would match just the starting hi, and not the hi in hiroshi.
-If the string doesn't start with hi it matches nothing.
+Finally, the special symbols "" and "^" allow us to refer to the start and the end of a string.
+For example, "chg 1 0" only replaces the "1" at the end of the string with a "0".
+If the string doesn't end in "1", it matches nothing.
+Similarly, the line "chg ^hi hello" only matches the starting "hi" in a string.
+If the input string was "hi hiroshi", it would match just the starting "hi", and not the "hi" in "hiroshi".
+If the string doesn't start with "hi", it matches nothing.

-Turing completeness
+Turing Completeness

 A Turing machine consists of a tape with blocks, each containing a 1 or a 0, similar to the input of our computation model.
 It produces output in a similar way to our model, too.
-However, only the start and end result are similar - the process of calculation is quite different in Turing machines.
-You might also notice that Turing machines have infinite memory to begin with, and we never have that at any point in time.
+However, only the start and end result are similar — the process of calculation is quite different in Turing machines.
+Turing machines have infinite memory to begin with, whereas our model never does at any finite point in time.
 In our model, we obtain additional memory by writing a command.
-For example, the command chg $ 000 makes three zeroes appear at the end.
+For example, the command

 chg 1$ ◆